 This field-based experience is designed to immerse teacher candidates into the classroom environment.
 Teacher candidates will design and implement lessons which include strategies for meeting the needs of all learners and employ instructional technology.
 Teacher candidates will make formal observations of the learning community and environment, visit community agencies and participate in seminars.
-Prerequisites: Concurrent enrollment in EDUC 327 (Elementary Education Majors) or EDUC 351 (Secondary Certifying Majors).
-Formal admission to Teacher Education Program.
-One-half to one semester hour.
+Prerequisites: Formal level status and successful completion of EDUC 206 and EDUC 207 with grades of "B" or higher (Elementary Education Majors).
+Concurrent enrollment in EDUC 300.
+(Elementary Education Majors).
+Students are responsible for transportation to off-site placements.
+One-half to two semester hours.